Compagnie du Kasai: Later history (post-1918)

 In 1919 the company issued new shares to raise capital.
 Mining concessions were divided between the Société minière du Kasai and the Syndicat général de recherches minières du Kasai.
 All mining operations were to be undertaken by Forminière.
 The Société minière du Kasai, a mining subsidiary, was created in July 1920.
 Meanwhile, La Forminière had taken over operation of diamond mines started by the Compagnie du Kasai.

-In 1922 the company was granted concessions for palm oil exploitation, consisting of five circles with a radius of 20 km.
+In 1922 the company was granted concessions for palm oil exploitation, consisting of five circular areas with a radius of 20 km.
 This now became the company's main activity.

-Three of the circles were improved by creating plantations of selected palms, growing food crops, building a road network and organizing road and water transport.
+Three of the concessions were improved by creating plantations of selected palms, growing food crops, building a road network and organizing road and water transport.
 By 1930 the rubber trade had virtually ended.

-During the economic crisis of the 1930s the company reduced overhead as far as possible.

-By 1934 the company was the second largest palm oil producer in the country after HCB.

-By 1935 it had sold shares to the Société anonyme belge pour le commerce du Haut-Congo (SAB) in exchange for a 3,000 ha plot in the Manghay region where it was cultivating coffee and cocoa trees.

-It had 7 steam oil mills, 10 manual oil mills, a coffee plant, cocoa processing plant, rubber plant and a plant for treating rice harvested by the local people.
+During the economic crisis of the 1930s the company reduced its overheads as far as possible.
+By 1934 the company was the second largest palm oil producer in the country after Huileries du Congo Belge.
+By the following year it had sold shares to SAB in exchange for a 3,000 ha plot in the Manghay region where it was cultivating coffee and cocoa trees.
+It had seven steam oil mills, ten manual oil mills, a coffee plant, cocoa processing plant, rubber plant and a plant for treating rice harvested by the local people.
 It had a 500 km road network, a fleet of river boats and loading and unloading facilities in Léopoldville and Matadi.
 It also operated trading posts buying ivory, palm kernels, palm oil, peanuts, copal and textile fibers, and shops selling imported goods to expatriates and locals.

 As of 1945 the company was controlled by the Société Générale de Belgique.

 It continued operating until at least 1955.